rescript-react-native/__template__/.github/ISSUE_TEMPLATE/bug.md

 - A quick summary and/or background
 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
-Try to includes sample code that *anyone* could run to reproduce what I was seeing
+Try to include sample code that *anyone* could run to reproduce what you were seing
 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)